Creating a PostgreSQL cluster

 -

-maintenance_window: Maintenance window settings:day: Day of the week, inDDDformat, for scheduled maintenance.hour: Hour of day, inHHformat, for scheduled maintenance.
-The valid values range from1to24.
+maintenance_window: Maintenance window settings:day: Day of the week, inDDDformat, for scheduled maintenance.hour: Hour of the day, inHHformat, for scheduled maintenance.
+The allowed values are from1to24.

 -